-Clients who are new to working with photographers will often ask if the photographer can create a shoot for them based on an image they have sourced from a magazine or the internet.
-While this can be helpful in communicating your preferences, there are however a number of pitfalls associated with approaching a photography project in this way.
+Clients who are new to working with professional photographers will often ask if the photographer can create a shoot for them based on an image they have seen in a magazine or on the internet.
+While this can be helpful in communicating your preferences, there can be however many hidden challenges associated with approaching a photography shoot in this way.

-Firstly, it’s important to understand that the internet is awash with glamours portraits of celebrities decked out in designer fashion, set in exotic locations.
-The budget for some photography assignments, particularly advertising campaigns shot in places like New York can be massive.
+Firstly, it’s important to understand that the internet is awash with glamours portraits of celebrities dressed in designer fashion and shot in exotic locations.
+Because these images are so common place in our culture, they give off the impression that they are easily obtainable.
+The fact is, the budget for some photography assignments, particularly advertising campaigns can be massive.
 An example would be the iconic Pirelli Calendar, where the budget can be 1 million USD to produce 12 final images.

 If you’re a small business in Sydney looking to undertake a branding campaign or an individual wanting some personal portraits, it may be useful to use these sourced images to stimulate some initial ideas for yourself.
 At the end of the day, you’re going to be far better off choosing a photographer who’s work resonates with you, and creating your ideas from there.
 The reason for this is that professional photographers spend years developing their own unique style - which is like a creative signature.
 While a technically skilled photographer may be able to emulate another photographer’s work, it will never be as good as work from the original source, or the work they would have done using their own techniques and ideas.